thecodinganalyst/thecodinganalyst.github.io/_posts/2022-05-14-Using-Semantic-Release-with-Github-Actions.md

 In our example above, I am enabling semantic-release to only run on the `master` branch or `alpha` branch only.
 And we indicate that `alpha` is a prerelease branch.
 We also overwrite the default plugins, to remove the `@semantic-release/npm` plugin as we have no intention to publish this to the npm registry.

-Before we start to create our workflow, we need to create a repository secret, named `GH_TOKEN` in our github repository.
-This is a hard requirement from the default `@semantic-release/github` plugin, so that it can verify that the github repository is accessible, and it can create tags in our repository.
-So follow this [guide](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to create your personal access token on github.
-Then click on the `Settings` tab in your github repository, select `Secrets` > `Actions` from the menu, and click on the `New repository secret` to create a secret named `GH_TOKEN` with the personal access token you just created.

-The above token is just for verifying the access, when the github action runs, it uses an [automatically generated token]((https://docs.github.com/en/actions/security-guides/automatic-token-authentication)) named `GITHUB_TOKEN` to run the actions required.
+When the github action runs, it uses an [automatically generated token]((https://docs.github.com/en/actions/security-guides/automatic-token-authentication)) named `GITHUB_TOKEN` as the access to run the actions required.
 In order for it to do so, we need to allow the automatically generated token to have write permission.
 So, in the `Settings`, go to `Actions` > `General`, and scroll down to the `Workflow permissions` section, and select the `Read and write permissions` radio button.
 Don't forget to click the save button.

 ![github action token permission](/assets/images/2022/05/github-action-token-permission.png)